 There is nothing more annoying than a slow computer and the main reason behind this problem is having a high CPU and memory usage.
-In simple words, your Windows 10 apps are using too many system resources Or sometimes your Laptop became slow due to memory leak or power surges.
+In simple words, your Windows 10 apps are using too many system resources Or sometimes your Laptop became slow due to memory leaks or power surges.
 And in such causes free up ram on windows 10 will make everything working properly.
 That means If you want the best performance from your computer, then make sure that your memory usage is optimized.
 Here we have listed some of the tips to Free up and optimize RAM usage on Windows 10 PC.

 Memory is required by the processor to manage the data of running programs and services or processes.

 What is RAM?

 RAM stands for Random Access Memory also known as the primary memory of the computer that holds programs currently running on your computer.
 That means more RAM that’s in your computer, the more programs you can run at once without negatively affecting performance.
-When windows run more programs that your RAM unable to handle it uses a part of the hard drive called the page file that acts as “Virtual Memory” and moves some programs there.
+When windows run more programs that your RAM is unable to handle it uses a part of the hard drive called the page file that acts as “Virtual Memory” and moves some programs there.
 But this is much slower than actual RAM, which is why you notice windows 10 slow performance issues.

 Note: RAM is volatile memory, you’ll lose its contents when your computer shuts off.

 How Free up ram on windows 10

-If you are struggling with Windows 10 slow performance, High CPU or 100% memory usage free up memory on your computer following steps below that probably helps optimize the performance.
+If you are struggling with Windows 10 slow performance, High CPU, or 100% memory usage free up memory on your computer following the steps below that probably helps optimize the performance.